 - We are developing new methodologies to induce and measure cellular forces in vivo.

 - Combining high-resolution imaging with physical modelling, we are aiming to understand the mechanisms driving contraction of tissues during Drosophila dorsal closure.
+We found that cells can generate contractile forces by decreasing their volume after apoptosis activation (see figure 1 and Saias et al. 2015)

 - We are describing new mechanisms regulating the coordinated spreading of biological tissues during development.